accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Connect the iOS mobile device to the computer running macOS.
 1. Activate the **Accessibility Inspector** software.
 1. Choose the mobile device as the source and stay on the "Inspection" tab (buttons at top right).
-1. Use the arrows in *Accessibility Inspector* to access each element of the interface.
+1. Use the arrows in Accessibility Inspector to access each element of the interface.
-1. Check that the role available in the "*Traits*" parameter is relevant to the nature of the associated element (for example, simple text acting as a button would be considered non-compliant and should be identified as static text).
+1. Check that the role available in the "Traits" parameter is relevant to the nature of the associated element (for example, simple text acting as a button would be considered non-compliant and should be identified as static text).
 1. If this is the case, the criterion is validated.

 ###### Android